-Goal Outcome Objectives Interventions/ Strategies/ Activities Process Measures Hospital Role Hospital Resources By When Will action address disparity Provide transparency in population health data analysis activities for stakeholders Data collection, analysis and reporting strategies will be clearly communicated to LIHC partners during monthly meetings and at data- subgroup meetings.
+Goal Outcome Objectives Interventions/ Strategies/ Activities Process Measures Hospital Role Hospital Resources By When Will action address disparity Provide transparency in population health data analysis activities for stakeholders 1.
+Data collection, analysis and reporting strategies will be clearly communicated to LIHC partners during monthly meetings and at datasubgroup meetings.
 All projects will be publically available on the LIHC website.
-PHIP team members will communicate with LIHC members who require data to support and provide expert suggestions on the best way to meet project goals or measure outcomes.
-Upon request, the PHIP will engage in data analysis and collection efforts for those projects supporting the Prevention Agenda.
-PHIP data workgroup will provide expertise, guidance and build consensus during the development of data collection tools.
-PHIP will be utilized as the primary location for return surveys and data analysis Provision of ongoing measurement and public reporting of primary and secondary data sources.
-PHIP team will assist member data requirements by leading data reporting projects PHIP will provide technical support to community-partners during a variety of analysis projects, grant applications and strategic planning Development of data collection tools Centralized return hub for data collection efforts Monthly reporting summaries to be presented at LIHC meetings, data sets and projects to be posted on data page of website Open communication- follow up and execution of data focused projects.
-Regularly advise the LIHC that data analysis support is available to them.
-Identify and establish partnerships among community- partners to reduce working in silos and streamline efforts in data analysis.
-Research evidence- based measurement tools and adapt them to the specific data collection effort being carried out List the PHIP location on survey return instructions, collect and sort data responses, develop plans for data analysis while ensuring validity and reliability of data.
+2. PHIP team members will communicate with LIHC members who require data to support and provide expert suggestions on the best way to meet project goals or measure outcomes.
+3. Upon request, the PHIP will engage in data analysis and collection efforts for those projects supporting the Prevention Agenda.
+4. PHIP data workgroup will provide expertise, guidance and build consensus during the development of data collection tools.
+5. PHIP will be utilized as the primary location for return surveys and data analysis strategies.
+1. Provision of ongoing measurement and public reporting of primary and secondary data sources.
+2. PHIP team will assist member data requirements by leading data reporting projects 3.
+PHIP will provide technical support to community-partners during a variety of analysis projects, grant applications and strategic planning 4.
+Development of data collection tools 5.
+Centralized return hub for data collection efforts 1.
+Monthly reporting summaries to be presented at LIHC meetings, data sets and projects to be posted on data page of website 2.
+Open communication-follow up and execution of data focused projects.
+3. Regularly advise the LIHC that data analysis support is available to them.
+Identify and establish partnerships among community-partners to reduce working in silos and streamline efforts in data analysis.
+4. Research evidence-based measurement tools and adapt them to the specific data collection effort being carried out 5.
+List the PHIP location on survey return instructions, collect and sort data responses, develop plans for data analysis while ensuring validity and reliability of data.
 Hospital will continue to participate in data collection of community needs assessment.
-We will maintain hospital database and send survey results to LIHC for island-wide analysis.
+We will maintain hospital database and send survey results to LIHC for Island-wide analysis.
 Hospital will participate in Long Island Health Collaborative Wellness Survey to collect data to assist in evaluating wellness program effectiveness.
-Hospital plans to incorporate Wellness tool and outcome results in future outpatient Performance Improvement reporting.
+Hospital plans to incorporate the LIHC Wellness survey and outcome results in future outpatient performance improvement reporting.
 Hospital staff member will be active at both the LIHC group and data subcommittee meetings.
+Hospital has ongoing cardiac rehabilitation, diabetes education, and pulmonary rehabilitation that can provide data to assist in evaluation of program effectiveness in treating/reducing these chronic disease conditions.
+CHS Ambulatory PI structure.